-CAPS FL00RS
+CAPS FLOORS

-(in mi llions)
+- (in mil lions)

-Notional amount \$ 100.0 7.5% 3 month LIBOR Quarterly \$ 50.0 5.5% 3 month LIBOR Quarterly

-Expiration date March 28, 2002 March 28, 2002
+Notional amount Cap/floor interest rate Reference rate Designated maturity Expiration date Fair value 3 month LIBOR Quarterly \$50.0 5.5% 3 month LIBOR Quarterly March 28, 2002 (\$0.1)

-Fair value \$ 0.1)

 FOREIGN CURRENCY EXCHANGE RISK.
 We conduct some of our operations outside the U.S. in functional currencies other than the U.S. dollar.
 Additionally, some of our U.S. operations have contracts with foreign customers denominated in foreign currencies.
 To mitigate the risk associated with certain of these contracts denominated in foreign currency we have entered into foreign currency forward contracts.
 At December 31, 2000, the notional value of foreign currency forward contracts was \$6.9 million and the fair value of these contracts was \$0.4 million.
 We account for these contracts as hedges.